Representative Engagements

 Our work supports high-stakes decisions—from immigration petitions to capital raising and business transactions.

-Structuring a High-Credibility E-2 Business Plan for USCIS Approval
+Structuring a USCIS-Aligned E-2 Business Plan for U.S. Expansion

 Client Profile

 Founder and CEO of an Ecuador–based company expanding into the United States through an E-2 visa, relocating with family to establish and grow a service-based business in Houston, Texas.
-The client was working with immigration counsel and required a business plan and financial projections that could withstand USCIS scrutiny.
+The client was working with immigration counsel and required a business plan and financial projections capable of withstanding USCIS scrutiny.

 The Challenge